wild-fire/squared-heatmap-graphs/readme.md

 - Given a controllability range, in which shell there are more nodes with that controllability?
 - Given a PageRank range, in which shell there are more nodes with that PageRank?

-Right now we create 4 graphs:
+Right now we create the following graphs:

 - heatmaps/shell-controllability-by-controllability.jpg